Cloufield/gwaslab/docs/Format.md

 Using `float_formats`, you can specify the formats for numbers.

-##info "Default formats for floating-point numbers"
+!!! info "Default formats for floating-point numbers"
     ```
     {'EAF': '{:.4g}', 'BETA': '{:.4f}', 'Z': '{:.4f}','CHISQ': '{:.4f}','SE': '{:.4f}','OR': '{:.4f}','OR_95U': '{:.4f}','OR_95L': '{:.4f}','INFO': '{:.4f}','P': '{:.4e}','MLOG10P': '{:.4f}','DAF': '{:.4f}'}
     ```

-## Example 1: common tabular format
+## Examples
+### Common tabular formats

 GWASLab support commonly used tabular formats, which are listed in a companion repository `formatbook`.